FAQFind answers to common questions

-Get started with our online enrollment form to find out if you may be qualified to start receiving their medications with NiceRx.
-Once you complete your online enrollment, one of our patient advocates will contact you to request additional documents such as proof of income.
-Once successfully enrolled in the assistance program, NiceRx will manage your enrollment including refilling your prescription medications on time without you having to worry.
-Speak with one our patient advocates to learn more.
+Get started with our online enrollment form to find out if you are eligible to start receiving your medications through NiceRx.
+Once you complete the online enrollment, we will let you know if you qualify right away.
+You will be required to upload documents that are required by the pharmaceutical companies for final acceptance.
+Once approved by the pharmaceutical company, NiceRx will manage your enrollment including requesting refills for your prescription medications without you having to worry.

-Our program is intended for individuals who cannot afford their prescription medications.
-NiceRx is a full-service medication access company that researches available sources of assistance, enrolls eligible individuals in patient available assistance programs, handles ongoing refill processing, and maintains enrollment.
+Our service is intended for individuals who are unable or struggling to afford their medication through regular means.
+NiceRx is a full-service medication access company that researches available sources of assistance, enrolls eligible individuals into assistance programs, handles ongoing refill processing, and maintains enrollment with the applicable program.

 The average household income to qualify for the NiceRx program: